 The manner in which many car care companies label their products is poor at best, and downright misleading at worst.
 Many company's use ambiguous labeling and terminology to simply sell their particular product.
 Once again; companies are all competing for your attention and money.

 Like so many other areas of car care and auto detailing, I could overwhelm and bury you with a thousand choices as to the best auto polish.
 But since my goal is to simplify, not complicate, I simply offer suggestions based on these 3 common requirements:

 For this reason, when it comes finding basic car polishes that fit into the category that most people consider when looking for a quality auto polish, I offer the following categories and suggestions:

 Most people are short on time and a cleaner wax that can be applied by hand will be the winning combination for the majority of people (any of the cleaner car waxes below can be applied in any manner you choose: hand or machine.
-Since neither of these products below contain either very trivial amount of real abrasives, and mostly rely on chemical cleaners to perform the polishing, over-polishing will not be of concern here as many people will ask how often do they need to polish/wax and can I polish/wax too often; with these (2) products you can use as often as you like.
+Since neither of these products below contain either very trivial amount of real abrasives, and mostly rely on chemical cleaners to perform the polishing, over-polishing will not be of concern here as many people will ask how often do they need to polish and/or wax, and can I polish and/or wax too often.

 Just as an added note, there are many polishes out there that will perform at a professional level, the problem is that you will read one review after another, or listen to one expert after another and find yourself in one or both of the following: